pcrutchl/pcrutchl.github.io/content/posts/first-post.md

 I'm also using this to disseminate more widely a portrait of myself I commissioned from [Bec Hurley](https://www.bechurley.com) [{{< icon "twitter" >}}](http://twitter.com/becpng)[{{< icon "instagram" >}}](http://instagram.com/bec.png) &nbsp;that I really like; highly recommended.

-Naturally the site isn't even at its proper URL as I write this.
-It's being transferred from my old host now (whom I used for over 20 years!).
+~~Naturally the site isn't even at its proper URL as I write this.
+It's being transferred from my old host now (whom I used for over 20 years!).~~

+_Update Aug 3:_ Finally got the domain switched over.
+We're live!